With the upcoming 4th of July Holiday, I thought, I share these tips for keeping your pet calm and safe during fireworks.

 1. Exercise early in the day

 Plan ahead and don't take your dog out late in the evening.
-Even though the real party doesn't start till late at night, many people start using their fireworks well before midnight to celebrate.
+Most celebrations are after sundown, but these days fireworks are being sold to the public, so more and more families are using them throughout the day.
 Walk your dog early on, and if possible, away from neighborhoods where people might set off fireworks.

 If you have a yard, play with your dog earlier in the day and provide plenty of exercise.

 2. Provide a secure place indoors

 Most dogs will feel secure being at home.
 If you plan to have a party at your house, or if you plan to go out for the celebrations, it is best to put your pets in a closed off room.
 Make sure all the doors and windows are closed and leave some music playing.
 Some people leave the TV on but consider that many TV stations will broadcast the celebrations, so that could mean your dog is getting a front row seat to all the loud parties.

 If your home has a pet door, be sure to close it.
 Even the calmest pet can get panicked and might run outside to get away from the noise.

 3. Allow your dog to pick a hiding spot

 If your pet is extremely sensitive and very frightened during the loud fireworks, consider the calming help of a Thundershirt for your pet.
 You can purchase many great thundershirts online or you can even make your own.
 See the instructions below to make a calming wrap using a long strip of cloth:

 Other calming help can come from essential oils, such as lavender oil, which you can gently rub onto the dog's fur around his neck for aromatherapy, or CBD oil, which you will administer orally.
 I have used a product called Restful Pet in the past with great success.
 This product uses natural Chamomile, Valerian and Hemp oils to reduce stress and anxiety.
 There are many natural ways to help calm your pet, but there are also medications your vet can prescribe for your pet.